fuzzylabs/edge-vision-power-estimation/model_training/README.md

     ```

     That's it.
 We have successfully trained 6 models for 3 layer types (convolutional, pooling and dense).

+## ❓ How it works?

+### Mapping power to layer runtimes

+This is the most tricky part of the pipeline.
+We are given raw dataset with time-stamped power log as a separate file and time-stamped layer runtime as a separate file.
+We have to find the power value that is closest to the time when that particular layer completed.

+> [!NOTE]
+> This logic is implemented inside the `compute_layer_metrics_by_cycle` function of the [data_preprocess.py](./data_preparation/data_preprocess.py) python script.

 ## 📂 Repository Structure